kasra-keshavarz/StMaryMilk2023-UofC/reports/hydrometric-gauges/dnrc-usgs-gauges-calibration-table/README.md

 # DNRC gauges used
 This directory contains a table, detailing information of `DNRC` gauges, their equivalent USGS IDs, name, and geographic coordinates (latitude and logitude), that have been employed in the recent calibration efforts of the `HYPE` hydrological model for the region.

+This table has been created by [Paul Coderre](paul.coderre@ucalgary.ca).

+Last edited: January 19th, 2024